 “Children need physical activity and to play outdoors.
 Even well-meaning parents might not be able to make that happen.
 Pediatricians and health-care providers have a role in asking about things, indicating that it is a priority,” she says.

-Whitney Hemker and her 2-year-old daughter, Penelope, participated in the Project Nature pilot program through Glassy’s practice, which included filling out a questionnaire about the family’s outdoor play habits.
+Whitney Hemker and her then-2-year-old daughter, Penelope, participated in the Project Nature pilot program through Glassy’s practice, which included filling out a questionnaire about the family’s outdoor play habits.